NebraLtd/Helium-Guides/docs/indoor-rockpi-hotspot/overview.md

 * Reorient or relocate the receiving antenna.
 * Increase the separation between the equipment and receiver.
 * Connect the equipment into an outlet on a circuit different from that to which the receiver is connected.
-* Consult the dealer or an experienced radio/TV technician for help.
+* Consult the dealer or an experienced radio/TV technician for help.Test